TheMannu/Devops-Tools-Installation-Configurations/ELB.md

 ```

 ## 4. Gateway Load Balancer (GLB): Deploy scale and manage a fleet of 3rd party network virtual appliances in AWS.
-For an example, Firewalls, Intrusion detection and prevention, deep packet inspection, payload manipulation etc.
+For an example, Firewalls, Intrusion detection and prevention, deep packet inspection, payload manipulation etc. It operates at layer 3 (IP Packets).
+Its act as transparent network gateway.
+It distributes traffic to your virtual appliances.
+GLB uses “GENEVE” and its registered virtual appliance instances to share application traffic on port 6081.